 Our Ezra Counselling Clinic is also still operational (online) for students or members of the public who need a more formal space to process and find support.

 Will Morling events still continue?

 We are still keen to equip people in our churches, workplaces and neighbourhoods by holding events that will inspire us to live out our faith in real and relevant ways.
-We are working hard to adapt our upcoming events to be available online.
+All events at the moment are being offered online via livestreaming.
 Please check our Events page for updates.

 Is Morling still holding Open Nights or taking Semester 2 enrolments?

 Yes!
 Even though the way we teach may change we are still committed to providing world class training in Bible and Theology, Education, Counselling, and Chaplaincy and Spiritual Care.
 We are exploring ways that this crisis might actually provide new opportunities to equip women and men who want to be better equipped to follow Christ and make an impact in God’s world.

 Please see our Events page to register for an Online Information Events and/or contact Rebecca Brown, our Future Student Advisor on our enquiries email.